IB students complete course and exams in the six area of study around the circle. Lake Weir offers the following:

 - Extended Essay - Diploma candidates are required to undertake original research and write an Extended Essay of some 4000 words.
 This project offers the opportunity to investigate a topic of special interest and acquaints students with the kind of independent research and writing skills expected in a university.
 There are currently 57 subjects, including 36 in the languages area, in which the essay may be written.
 Extended Essays are started the spring of the junior year and are due at the end of the first semester of senior year.

-- Creativity, Action, Service (CAS) - is a fundamental part of the diploma curriculum.
+- Creativity, Activity, Service (CAS) - is a fundamental part of the diploma curriculum.
 This requirement takes seriously the importance of life outside the world of scholarship, providing a refreshing counterbalance to the academic self-absorptions some may feel within a demanding school program.
 Participation in theater productions, sports, and community service activities encourages young people to share their energies and talents while developing awareness, concern and ability to work cooperatively with others.
 The goal of educating the whole person and fostering a more compassionate citizenry comes alive in an immediate way when students reach beyond themselves and their books.